xini/silverstripe-form-validation/README.md

 This add the class `js-no-validation` to the form tag.

-To skip validation for specific buttons, you can add the class `js-skip-validation` to the button.
+To skip validation for specific buttons, you can add the class `skip-validation` to the button.

 ### Disable form submission